wenxin-c/tp/docs/UserGuide.md

 Format: `help [COMMAND_TO_CHECK]`

-* List all commands available in the app and a short description of the app
+* List all commands available in the app and a short description of the app(`help` with no arguments given)
-* Give a detailed explanation of the parameters and subcommands for a given command
+* Give a detailed explanation of the parameters and subcommands for the given command `COMMAND_TO_CHECK`

 Example of usage 1: